-Install castors with brakes in the front.
+Install castors with brakes in the front

 - 1. Access the appliance bottom. - 2.
 If present, remove the leveling screws. - 3.
 Thread the castors into the frame rail or appliance bottom.
 See figs. 7 and 8. - 4.
 Verify the appliance is level.
-See "Level the Appliance" (pg.
+See "Leveling the Appliance" (pg.
 15). - 5.
-On the low end of the appliance, loosen the castor bolt enough to slide provided castor shims between the castor bearing and the bottom rail of the appliance.
+If the unit is not level, on the low end of the appliance, loosen the castor bolt enough to slide provided castor shims between the castor bearing and the bottom rail of the appliance.
 See fig. 9. - 6.
 Install the desired number of shims.
 See fig. 9. - If more than one shim is used, be sure shim slots are offset.
 See fig. 10. - DO NOT use more than four (4) shims on a castor. - Be sure each shim touches the castor stem. - 7.
 Tighten and secure the shims and castors. - 8.
 Verify the appliance is level. - 9.
-If the appliance is not level, repeat the steps 3 6 until the appliance is level and supported.
+If the appliance is not level, repeat the steps 3-6 until the appliance is level and supported.